Error-Robust Retrieval for Chinese Spelling Check: Introduction

+To sum up, we retrieve the k nearest neighbors of the target token with its fused and error-robust information.
+Then we rerank them based on the extent of n-gram overlap and finally obtain the word distribution through the specific calculation.
+We introduce our RERIC method above into the pretrained CSC model by linearly interpolating the original word distribution with that from retrieval.
+The experimental results of RERIC on commonly used SIGHAN benchmarks surpass those of the previous methods.
+And following ablation studies show that conventional retrieval-augmented methods on CSC will result in failure, verifying the effectiveness and necessity of our proposed error-robust information and reranking mechanism.
+Furthermore, we can easily expand relevant data by directly adding non-parallel texts to the datastore, unlike other works that need to struggle with constructing pseudo-data.
+Our contributions are as follows:

-\begin{enumerate}[1)] \item Our work is the first to employ the retrieval-augmented method on error correction tasks.
-In a plug-and-play manner, it allows more flexible expansion of the datastore without training. \item We design the specific key and value in the datastore and propose InfoKNN to fuse richer information from different perspectives for more robust retrieval. \item The experiment shows that our model achieves the state-of-the-art on the SIGHAN dataset with substantial improvement. \end{enumerate}
+\begin{enumerate}[1)] \item To our best knowledge, our work is the first to employ the retrieval-augmented method on the Chinese spelling check task, which can be used in a plug-and-play manner without training and allows more flexible expansion of the datastore. \item We elaborately design the specific key and value in the datastore with the fused multimodal information and reranking mechanism for more robust retrieval, which are novel and effective. \item The experiment results show that our method\footnote{\url{https://github.com/Arvid-pku/RERIC}} achieves superior performance on the SIGHAN datasets compared with previous work. \end{enumerate}